-Read to yourself.
 It took me far too long into my parenting life to realize that reading to myself is not selfish.
 I am surprised how often my older kids will see me with a book, pick up their own, and sit down next to me.
 My younger kids are likely to bring me a book to read to them, and sometimes I will.
 Sometimes I arm myself with a Where’s Waldo type book and suggest they “read” to themselves.
-Because there are also benefits of reading 20 minutes a day for adults, and I deserve 20 minutes a day, too.
+Because there are also benefits of reading 20 minutes a day for adults, and I deserve that time, too.

 What’s your strategy for reading time?
 We would love to know.
 Share it in the comments.